-- The park lamps will turn on and remain on during Remote Start mode. - For security, power window and power sunroof operation (if equipped) are disabled when the vehicle is in the Remote Start mode. - The engine can be started two consecutive times with the RKE transmitter.
+- If an engine fault is present the vehicle will start and then shut down 10 seconds later. - The park lamps will turn on and remain on during Remote Start mode. - For security, power window and power sunroof operation (if equipped) are disabled when the vehicle is in the Remote Start mode.

+• The engine can be started two consecutive times with the RKE transmitter.
 However, the ignition must be cycled by pushing the START/STOP button twice (or the ignition switch must be cycled to the ON/RUN position) before you can repeat the start sequence for a third cycle.

-To Exit Remote Start Mode without Driving the Vehicle
+To Exit Remote Start Mode Without Driving The Vehicle